 In May 2019, the Company jointly formed Cytek Japan with TOMY Digital Biology ("TOMY").
 Cytek Japan was created for the purpose of expanding the Company's presence in Japan.
 The Company and TOMY each purchased \$46,000 of common stock of Cytek Japan.
 The Company previously accounted for its 50% interest in Cytek Japan as an equity method investment.
+The Company recorded \$40,000 for its proportionate share of Cytek Japan's earnings which is included in other expense, net in the consolidated statements of operations and comprehensive income (loss) for the three months ended March 31, 2021.

 In March 2021, the Company purchased an additional \$688,000 of common stock of Cytek Japan and TOMY purchased an additional \$229,000 of common stock of Cytek Japan.
 The Company's interest in Cytek Japan increased from 50% to 73% giving the Company controlling interest.
-The Company consolidated Cytek Japan as of March 31, 2021.
+The Company consolidated Cytek Japan as of March 31, 2021 under the VOE model as Cytek Japan does not meet the definition of a VIE and as TOMY does not have substantive voting, participating or liquidation rights.